LiajuX/GoStack-GithubExplorer/README.md

 <br>

-💻 Run the following commands to execute the project:
+💻 Run the following commands to execute it:

 ````zsh